Skip to content

 V-IIA-3S

-And this one spoke, not because was concerning himself around the Cowering ones, but rather because he was a thief and the one who is holding the Tongues-Keeper;96 the ones who are being thrown, he was carrying.
+And this one spoke, not because was concerning himself around to the Cowering ones, but rather because he was a thief and the one who is holding the Tongues-Keeper;96 the ones who are being thrown, he was carrying.

 LITV Translation: